Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Results

 \subsubsection{Data Preparation}

 We first conduct a synthetic test to demonstrate the performance of our methodology.
-67,000 natural images from the COCO dataset~\cite{lin2014microsoft} are used as the content images and the Marmousi~\cite{brougois1990marmousi} velocity map as the style image to construct the physically realistic subsurface velocity maps.
-The geometry of the Marmousi velocity map is based on a profile of the North Quenguela through the Cuanza basin~\cite{versteeg1993sensitivity}.
+67,000 natural images from the COCO dataset~\cite{lin2014microsoft} are used as the content images and the Marmousi~\cite{brougois1990marmousi} velocity model as the style image to construct the physically practical subsurface velocity models.
+The geometry of the Marmousi velocity model is based on a profile of the North Quenguela through the Cuanza basin~\cite{versteeg1993sensitivity}.
 The Marmousi model was built to resemble a continental drift geological setting.
-It contains many typical geological structures, such as reflectors, steep dips, and strong velocity variations in both the lateral and the vertical direction~\cite{brougois1990marmousi}.
-Figure~\ref{fig:COCO_velocity} shows the natural images from the COCO data set and the generated realistic velocity maps using our approach~(as illustrated in Figure~\ref{fig:style_net}).
-In order to obtain velocity maps with different resolutions, the realistic velocity maps are smoothed by a Gaussian filter with random standard deviation from 6 to 10 as low-resolution velocity maps and with random deviation from 0 to 5 as high-resolution velocity maps.
+It contains many typical geological structures, such as interfaces, faults, and strong velocity variations in both the lateral and the vertical direction~\cite{brougois1990marmousi}.
+Figure~\ref{fig:COCO_velocity} shows the natural images from the COCO data set and the generated practical velocity models using our approach~(as illustrated in Figure~\ref{fig:style_net}).
+In order to obtain velocity models with different resolutions, the practical velocity models are smoothed by a Gaussian filter with random standard deviation from 6 to 10 as low-resolution velocity models and smoothed with random deviation from 0 to 5 as high-resolution velocity models.

-These realistic subsurface velocity maps have been reshaped to the same size of 2~km in both $x$ and $z$ directions with a grid spacing of 10~m.
+These practical subsurface velocity models have been reshaped to a size of 2~km in both $x$ and $z$ directions with a grid spacing of 10~m.
 Ten sources are located on the surface with a spacing of 200 m, and the traces are recorded by 200 receivers spaced at an interval of 10 m.
 The source wavelet is a Ricker wavelet with a peak frequency of 15~Hz~\cite{wang2015frequencies}.
 We choose a Ricker wavelet as the source function to generate seismic waves due to its empirical success in processing seismic field data~\cite{fichtner2010full}.
-The seismic data are generated using the finite-difference method with the acoustic wave equation~\cite{alford1974accuracy}.
+The seismic data are generated using the finite-difference method applied to an acoustic wave equation~\cite{alford1974accuracy}.